 First, we calculate the angular displacement, ‘q’, which is the ratio of the length of the arc ‘s’ that an object traces on this circle to its radius ‘r’.
 It is the angular portion under the arc’s shadow, between the two lines originating from the center and connected to its ends.
 It is measured in radians.

 The rate of change of an object’s angular displacement is called its angular velocity.
-It is denoted by ‘w‘ and its standard unit is radians/second (rad/s).
-It is different from linear velocity, as it only deals with objects moving in circular motion.
+It is denoted by ‘w’ and its standard unit is radians/second (rad/s).
+It is different from linear velocity, as it only deals with objects moving in a circular motion.
 Basically, it measures the rate at which angular displacement is swept.

 The linear component of angular velocity is known as linear velocity, which is the rate of change of an object’s linear displacement.
 Linear displacement is the arc ‘s’ cited above – the length of the arc.
-The rate of change of the product of radius ‘r’ and angular displacement ‘q‘ is the object’s linear velocity.
-The radius is excluded from the operation, as it is a constant, and we realize that the velocity is the product of the object’s angular velocity and the radius of the circle it traces.
+The rate of change of the product of radius ‘r’ and angular displacement ‘q’ is the object’s linear velocity.
+The radius is excluded from the operation, as it is a constant.
+We realize that the velocity is the product of the object’s angular velocity and the radius of the circle it traces.

 The linear velocity of an object moving in a circle, measured at an arbitrary instant, is its tangential velocity itself!

 Another way to define linear velocity is in terms of time period.
-If the time period is the time required by an object to go around the circle once, then the velocity at which it it does so is ‘s/t’ (distance/time).
+If the time period is the time required by an object to go around the circle once, then the velocity at which it does so is ‘s/t’ (distance/time).

 The reciprocal of ‘T’ is known as frequency and is denoted by ‘f’.
 This is the number of cycles achieved per second.
 The product of 2pf is known as angular frequency and is denoted by ‘w’, which helps us arrive at the previously derived result.

-The two vectors whose product we require are the radius ‘r’ and angular velocity ‘w‘.
-The right-hand rule, which states that if you hold the axis with your right hand and rotate the fingers in the direction of motion of the rotating body, then your thumb will point in the direction of the angular velocity, clearly implies that and are perpendicular to each other.
+The two vectors whose product we require are the radius ‘r’ and angular velocity ‘w’.
+The right-hand rule states that if you hold the axis with your right hand and rotate the fingers in the direction of motion of the rotating body, then your thumb will point in the direction of the angular velocity, clearly implies that and are perpendicular to each other.
 And as the sine of 90 is one, the resulting perpendicular vector of these quantities at any point on the circle will always remain the same.

 Importance of tangential velocity